 Members of the Student Financial Services staff work with parents, students, federal and state governments, the university, and others to make financial arrangements for students to receive an education at Walla Walla University.
-Students and parents are encouraged to phone, write, or stop by the office for answers to questions about financing a college education.
+Students and parents are encouraged to phone, e-mail, or stop by the office for answers to questions about financing a college education.

 FINANCIAL COUNSELORS provide help in financial planning.
-They are responsible for approving all financial arrangements and are available to discuss problems if parents or students have difficulty meeting the terms of the payment plan the family has chosen.
+They are responsible for approving all financial arrangements and are available to discuss concerns and challenges if parents or students have difficulty meeting the terms of the payment plan the family has chosen.